Frvnko/CS10/Websites/Images Lessons/README.md

 ---

 # Ideas to Include
-Use boarder around image divs
+Use boarder around image DIVs

 ---